ajoposor/aoPlotlyAddOn/reference.md

  # Functions help working with Plotly.
  These are functions to expand Plotly's current capabilities, in particular with time series.
-These functions would help rendering time-series charts in a similar way to highcharts / fred.
-Target is to add functions to add moving averages, change aggregation, download data.
+These functions would help rendering time-series charts in a similar way to highcharts / FRED.
+Goal is to add functions to add moving averages, change aggregation, download data.

  ## aoPlotlyAddOn.getTicktextAndTickvals
 This functions returns and object with the the tickvals and ticktext arrays for a specific time range, division width and margins, font type and size and a ratio for the space between ticks (specifically the ratio between (tick text + space between text) lenght to tick text length.<br><br>